M320 Grenade Launcher Module: Design

-The M320 can fire all NATO high-explosive, smoke, and illumination grenades.
-Its breech opens to the side, allowing it to fire a variety of newer rounds which are longer, in particular certain non-lethal rounds, such as Federal Laboratories' "exact impact" (brand name) non-lethal sponge batons or sponge grenades.
+To replace the AN/PSQ-18A, the U.S. Marine Corps and U.S. Army separately adopted their own advanced sighting systems tailored for their needs.
+The Marine Corps fields the SU-277/PSQ Grenade Launcher Sight (GLS), which features a holographic red dot for improved aiming, integrated ballistic data for automatic adjustment based on ammunition, infrared aiming laser, and a compact, lightweight design.
+While, the U.S. Army utilizes the Wilcox Grenadier Sighting System (GSS), a day/night sighting solution designed for both under-barrel and stand-alone configurations of the M320.
+Selected in 2019 after years of development and testing, the GSS incorporates a reflex optical sight with integral backup iron sights, a near-infrared (NIR) aiming laser for night engagements, and an NIR illuminator for increased target recognition and identification.
+It provides aiming references that correspond to ballistic ranges and features user-selectable ballistic solutions, including a quick selector for two pre-programmed ammunition profiles.
+Advanced sensors for temperature and pressure enable precise ballistic compensation, while an indicator for left or right tilt, also known as cant, further improves accuracy during firing.The M320 can fire all NATO high-explosive, smoke, and illumination grenades.
+Its breech opens to the side, allowing it to fire a variety of newer rounds which are longer, in particular certain non-lethal rounds, such as Defense Technology's "eXact iMpact" non-lethal sponge grenades.
 The M320 operates in double-action mode, with an ambidextrous safety.
 In case of misfire, the M320 operator merely has to pull the trigger again.
 The M203 used a single-action mode, which cocks the weapon as the barrel is opened.
 The M203 operator has to open the barrel by unlocking it and pushing forward to cock the weapon and then re-close the barrel, then pull the trigger again.
 The problem with this is that in opening the barrel, the grenade is designed to eject and the operator must ensure that it does not fall to the ground.

 The M320 is one of two 40 mm grenade launchers capable of firing Pike Missile (developed by Raytheon) without modification—the other being the FN EGLM (Enhanced Grenade Launching Module) developed for the FN SCAR.

 Nonetheless, the weapon's introduction was not without criticism: